 'But ye shall not suffer yourselves to be called rabi for one ys you're master, that ys to wit Christ, & ye are brethren. & call no man you're father on the earth for one is you're father, & he is in heaven. be ye not called masters, for one ys you're master, & he ys in Christ.' - Jesus (Matthew 23).

 The beginnings of the Gnostics may be traced to the Pythagorean schools of the 6th Cen BC.
 As did many Greeks of the period, Pythagaros gleaned his knowledge (gnosis) from his travels to the east & from the priests of Egypt, where he stayed for many years.
-The Greeks returning to their own land brought back with them a new system of learning they termed 'philosophy' (love of wisdom) as well as a new system of politics they termed 'democracy'.
+The Greeks returning to their own land brought back with them a new system of advanced mysticism they termed 'philosophy' (love of wisdom), as well as a new system of politics they termed 'democracy'.
 From that moment on, the Greeks embarked upon war after war with friend & foreigner (barbarian) alike, they began colonising the Mediterranean (including southern France) & with Alexander it colonised Egypt & half of Asia.
 Moreover, what the Greeks introduced into Greek religion was an esoteric/exoteric system of worship, one for the initiates of the Mystery Schools & one for the uninitiated (profane).
 The Romans acquired from the Greeks their customs, religion & politics albeit with a few alterations, & they may be said to have presided over an even worse ocean of butchery than their Greek predecessors.